The Complete Lasso Tradeoff Diagram: Proofs

 \subsection{Proof of Part (a) of Theorem \ref{thm:lasso_region}}

-In this subsection, we first invoke the following lemma to derive uniform limits of TPP and FDP over $\lambda$'s.
+We first present the following lemma to derive uniform limits of TPP and FDP over $\lambda$'s.
 We denote $\Pi^\star$ to be the conditional distribution of the prior given it is not zero, that is, the distribution $\Pi|\Pi\ne 0$.

 \begin{lemma} (Lemma A.1 and A.2 in \cite{su2017false}, see also Theorem 1 in \cite{supp} and Theorem 1.5 in \cite{BM12}).
 Fix any $\delta,\epsilon$, $\Pi^\star$, $\sigma$, and $0 < \lambda_{\min} < \lambda_{\max}$.
 When $n/p \to \delta$ and $k/p \to \epsilon$, we have the following uniform convergence,